 The City of Boise is an active participant in the National Flood Insurance Program (NFIP), which enables owners of property within floodplain areas to purchase flood insurance.
 The City also participates in the Community Rating System (CRS) Program, which rates the community's performance in administering the NFIP.

-- The City must re-certify its CRS Program annually in order to maintain its classification.
-One of the elements of re-certification is a community outreach program and that is the primary purpose of this correspondence.
+The City must re-certify its CRS Program annually in order to maintain its classification.
+One of the elements of re-certification is a community outreach program and that is the primary purpose of this webpage.

-The City's Planning & Development Services Department (PDS), located on the second floor of City Hall, maintains copies of the current FIRM, which were effective February 19, 2003.
-Copies of the current FIRM and other floodplain documents are also available at the public library.
-PDS Staff is available to assist the public in determining whether or not specific properties are within a SFHA.
-We can also help you determine the estimated depth of flooding in your area.
+The City of Boise maintains copies of the current FIRM, which were effective February 19, 2003.
+Copies are available at the Planning & Development Services (PDS) department and at the public library.
+PDS staff can help determine whether or not specific properties are within a SFHA, or determine the estimated depth of flooding in an area.